Guidelines for Maintaining Lawful F-1 Student Status

-You must visit the International Student Office every semester for a brand new initial I-20.
+You must visit International Student Services every semester for a brand new initial I-20.
 Your first part-time I-20 will state in the remarks "initial part-time border commuter student."
 Your subsequent I-20's will state "continuing part-time border commuter student."
 As long as you maintain continuous enrollment you will not have to pay the $200 SEVIS fee again.

 You will be required to turn over your I-94 after the completion of each semester.
 You will receive a new I-94 when you process the new I-20.

 Please note: Part-time border commuter students may not live in the United States and they cannot work on campus.
 However, you are able to apply for CPT and Post Completion OPT.